ayappant/IMDBTest/README.md

 -Have used NUnit Framework as the testing Framework

--This has been developed using .NET Framework 4.0 and its corresponding dlls are required in the local machine.
+-This has been developed using .NET Framework 4.5 and its corresponding dlls are required in the local machine.

+-App settings can be modified to use Chrome/IE/Firefox drivers